redhat-performance/yoda/README.md

-# insight-creator
+# yoda
 Tool to automate release readouts generation for OCP performance testing.
+Also implementation is decoupled in such a way that it can be used for any readout generation.

 ## **Prerequisites**

 * [Hugging Face](https://huggingface.co/) Account
 * Grafana login
+* Google slides and drive credentials with temporary external access (i.e use your own account).
+This is required only if you need to update your existing slides.

 ## **Build & Install**
 Once you obtain the [Hugging Face Token](https://www.youtube.com/watch?v=Br7AcznvzSA) for your account, Please follow the below steps for installation.